 We ended up using our giant 9-quart cast iron dutch oven instead.
 There was plenty of room for everything.
 The only challenge was lifting it in and out of the oven.

-Additionally, birria is traditionally cooked in earthen pits or specially made pots and ovens designed to keep steam from escaping.
+Birria is traditionally cooked in earthen pits or specially made pots and ovens designed to keep steam from escaping.
 In an attempt to replicate this style of cooking, we made a gasket out of heavy-duty aluminum foil to place between the lid and pot to create a tighter seal.

-Just tear off two pieces of heavy-duty tinfoil slightly larger than the opening of your dutch oven and place over the top.
+Just tear off two pieces of heavy-duty tinfoil slightly larger than the opening of your dutch oven and place it over the top of the pot.
 Put the lid on and press down tightly.

 It’s imperfect, but it was sufficient.
-If you want to go crazy with it, you can take Rick Bayless’s advice and seal the pot with a rope of masa that runs the circumference of the dutch oven.
+If you want to go crazy with it, you can take Rick Bayless’s advice and seal the pot with a rope of masa that runs the circumference of the lid.

 He also rubs the meat with the adobo and sets it on a rack above the water level inside the pot.
-While I’m sure this is exceptional, it is a bit much in a home kitchen.
+While I’m sure this is exceptional, it’s a bit much in a home kitchen.

 Straining the Sauce

 I am lucky enough to have a Vitamix Blender.
-It is powerful enough that I don’t even bother straining the adobo after blending it together.
+It’s powerful enough that I don’t even bother straining the adobo after blending it together.